shinjiat/Minimum-Spanning-Tree/README.md

     1) sudo apt-get install graphviz
         *graphviz is an external library that help me to construct a spanning tree on an image, which is shown down below

-    2) clear && g++ *.cpp *.h -o main && ./main
-        This line of command will clear the terminal, compile all the cpp and header files, name the executable as "main" and then run it finally.

 ## Note